karlysoldner/serial_tutorial/README.md

 Listening mode is the default when you plug in a Photon the first time.
 You can also get into listening mode by holding down SETUP for about 3 seconds until the status LED blinks blue.

-The commands other then the last two Wi-Fi related commands are also available on the Electron.
+The commands other than the last two Wi-Fi related commands are also available on the Electron.

 ### Changing operating modes with USB Serial